How rapid and efficient exchange of health information can help healthcare workers address the global pandemic

 Written by Ward Weistra and Ysabel Camus

 Since its introduction in 2014, many health institutions have taken their time to adopt Fast Healthcare Interoperability Resources (FHIR) into their way of work.
-As the world battles the global pandemic, the inherent value of FHIR is put in the spotlight.
-To manage COVID-19, patient data must be captured, stored and exchanged at every stage of the pandemic.
+As the world battles COVID-19, the inherent value of FHIR is put in the spotlight.
+To manage the global pandemic, patient data must be captured, stored, and exchanged at every stage of the pandemic.
 Thanks to FHIR, an international standard for exchanging health data, health IT providers can build solutions to do just that.
 Let’s take a look at how different countries are now harnessing FHIR to deliver valuable solutions for healthcare communities.

 Note: This is not a definitive list.
 There are more COVID-19-related projects by the FHIR community.
 Some of the apps mentioned are still in development while others have been released as MVPs.

 Tracking the spread of the virus in Italy

 Italy is one of the hardest-hit countries in Europe, with the virus spreading faster than it did in China, the origin of the outbreak.
 Dedalus, a leading health IT provider founded in Italy, has built a full solution for tracking the spread of the virus, including:

 - A phone-based self-assessment flow for patients that serves as a filter for healthcare operators to know which patients to prioritize for follow-up (see video below);

 - Management of clinical assessments and subsequent exams, as well as tracking clinical outcomes;